 Go up right leaning cracks to the second of 2 fixed pins.
 Traverse left on the face to a new bolt, then continue left on less-featured slab to a second bolt.
 Up from here to a 3-bolt belay on a small ledge.
-(5.10)
+(5.10) Pitch 2.

 10' up and left is a 1/4" bolt.
-You can climb directly past this with a 5.11 boulder problem to a small undercling flake (recommended, being tall helps) or avoid the 5.11 section by traversing left from the belay and going up from there (5.9? big fall possible?).
+You can climb directly past this with a 5.11 boulder problem to a small undercling flake (recommended) or avoid the 5.11 section by traversing left from the belay and going up from there (5.9? big fall possible?).
 "A0" using the bolt is a reasonable option to avoid the short 5.11 section.
 After the crux, angle left to a fixed piton, and then, an amazing flake that you'll hand traverse back to the right.
 Continue up to a belay on a good ledge with some fixed pins and lots of tat.
 (5.11 or 5.10A0 or 5.9R?).
 You could retreat from here to the top of p2 with 2 ropes, if necessary.
+Pitch 4.

 Angle right on easy ledges to below a bunch of left facing flakes that form a left facing corner.
 Some choss.
-(5.2)
+(5.2) Pitch 6.

 Follow the corner/crack system, passing a large dead tree, to a belay in a stance in the corner below the obvious roof (5.4).
 These last two pitches can be combined with a modest amount of simulclimbing.
+Pitch 7.

 Climb up to the roof, escape its to its right- to an amazing face of knobs and chickenheads.
 Continuing up, bear a little to the right, passing a bolt, to reach a 3-bolt belay (5.6).
+Pitch 8.

 Follow a right-leaning crack to a bolt, then traverse left to bust through a roof on big jugs.
 Soon above this, you'll reach a flake below a right-facing corner.
 Belay here, with pro in the crack in the corner above.
 Quality.
 (5.6, maybe 5.7?)
 These last two pitches can be combined (barely) with a 60m rope.
+Pitch 9.

 Summit pitch.
 Go straight up the featured corner above and continue to follow crack systems generally straight up.
 After about 180', you'll reach grassy ledges below the summit.
 (5.5) Belay here, and 3rd class another 200' to the summit.
 Descent

 This climb is located on the blank-looking slab left of the Eye on the northwest face of Sugarloaf.
 It is to the right of some right arching roofs.
 The face appears to have no holds whatsoever from below.
 You will likely be able to see some of the bolts and the first bolted belay from below.